-- Guidance on the legal requirements of the Regulations in so far as they concern the production, handling and labelling of MSM. - Guidance on the TSE measures concerning MSM under Article 9 and Annex V (paragraph 5) of assimilated Regulation (EC) No 999/2001 in GB and Regulation (EC) No 999/2001 in NI. - Guidance on the microbiological criteria for foodstuffs in assimilated Regulation (EC) No 2073/2005 in GB and Regulation (EC) No 2073/2005 in NI, in so far as they concern the production of MSM.
+- legal requirements of the Regulations in so far as they concern the production, handling and labelling of MSM in Section V of Annex III of the Regulations - TSE measures concerning MSM under Article 9 and Annex V (paragraph 5) of assimilated Regulation (EC) No 999/2001 in GB and Regulation (EC) No 999/2001 in NI - the microbiological criteria for foodstuffs in assimilated Regulation (EC) No 2073/2005 in GB and Regulation (EC) No 2073/2005 in NI, in so far as they concern the production of MSM

 It is the responsibility of the FBO to comply with food law.
-This guidance document cannot cover every situation and you may need to consider the relevant legislation to understand how it applies in your circumstances.
-FBOs may wish to seek advice from their competent authority; an FSA-appointed Official Veterinarian (OV), for FSA-approved establishments; or local food safety team, for Local Authority-approved or -registered establishments.
+This guidance document cannot cover every scenario, and you may need to consider the relevant legislation to understand how it applies in your circumstances.
+FBOs may wish to seek advice from their competent authority; an FSA-appointed Official Veterinarian (OV) for FSA-approved establishments; or their local food safety team for local authority approved/registered establishments.